patrickxchong/nuxt-vuetify-purgecss/README.md

 # nuxt-vuetify-purgecss

-> Example project to highlight problem of using vuetify with purgecss on nuxt
+> Proof of concept of how to use PurgeCSS with Vuetify on Nuxt.js

 ## Build Setup